snaax/yet-another-secrets-operator/README-helm.md

-# Another Secrets Operator - Helm Chart
+# Yet Another Secrets Operator - Helm Chart

-This document explains how to deploy Another Secrets Operator using the Helm chart.
+This document explains how to deploy Yet Another Secrets Operator using the Helm chart.

 ## Prerequisites